8go/matrix-commander-rs/README.md

                         arbitrary rooms.
 When specifying the room id some shells require the exclamation mark to be escaped with a backslash.
   -f,--file FILE        Send this file (e.g. PDF, DOC, MP4).
 First files are
                         sent, then text messages are sent.
   --notice              There are 3 message types for '--message'.
 Text,
                         Notice, and Emote.
 By default, if no command line options are specified, 'Text' will be used.
 Use '--notice' or '--emote' to set the type to Notice or Emote respectively. '--notice' allows sending of text as a notice. '--emote' allows sending of text as an emote.
   --emote               There are 3 message types for '--message'.
 Text,
                         Notice, and Emote.
 By default, if no command line options are specified, 'Text' will be used.
 Use '--notice' or '--emote' to set the type to Notice or Emote respectively. '--notice' allows sending of text as a notice. '--emote' allows sending of text as an emote.
+  --sync SYNC           This option decides on whether the program synchronizes
+                        the state with the server before a 'send' action.
+                        Currently two choices are offered: 'Full' and 'Off'.
+                        Provide one of these choices.
+The default is 'Full'.
+If you want to use the default, then there is no need to use this option.
+If you have chosen 'Full', the full state, all state events will be synchronized between this program and the server before a 'send'.
+If you have chosen 'Off', synchronization will be skipped entirely before the 'send' which will improve performance.
 ```